Artists' Biographies

 Pat has been painting and selling her work in Yorkshire for 35 years - this included 22 years at RHS Harlow Carr......A Russian craft whereby the design is painted on to stretched silk resulting in a magic combination of gold, silver and copper edged images, glowing from the beautiful silk dyes used...A metre wide painting of Leeds Heritage buildings will be on display during Wetherby Open Studios.....
 Join my one day workshops and learn the art yourself!

-Jackey Brown NEW ARTIST THIS YEAR
+Jackey Brown

 Jackey started with watercolour painting at an evening class in Leicestershire over 40 years ago.
 However getting married and moving to Cambridgeshire, she did not paint for nearly 20 years.
 Then a move to Yorkshire stirred up the desire to paint again.
 She now mainly uses pastels and mixed media to capture landscapes and animals but enjoys having a go at any different type of paint, given the chance.
-I will try to send you some pictures but I need to check they are the size you need.

 Jan Bulley